-While, as we note within ELI the GPG is actually reversed, the impact of ELI on the overall NCI GPG is significant, because;
+While, as we note within ELI, the GPG is actually reversed (mean) and low median, the impact of ELI on the overall NCI GPG is significant, because;

-- ELI is 96% female - Many of the women employed within ELI, as the employment of women from the community that they serve is an important component of the values of ELI, are educationally/ economically disadvantaged, and at the early stages of their career. - ELI works in the context of a wider, gendered sector (early years, family support and community) that has been undervalued and underfunded, for generations.
+- ELI is 94% female - Many of the women employed within ELI (because the employment of women from the community that they serve is an important component of the values of the programme) are from communities that are educationally/economically disadvantaged and at the early stages of their career. - ELI works in the context of a wider, gendered sector (early years, family support and community) that has been undervalued and underfunded, for generations.